Ronnie Bardah

-Ronnie Bardah (born August 29, 1982) is a professional poker player who won a World Series of Poker bracelet at the 2012 World Series of Poker and is also notable for holding the record for most consecutive World Series of Poker main event money finishes, with a streak of 5 years in a row from 2010 to 2014.
+Ronnie Bardah (born August 29, 1982) is an American professional poker player who won a World Series of Poker bracelet at the 2012 World Series of Poker and is also notable for holding the record for most consecutive World Series of Poker main event money finishes, with a streak of 5 years in a row from 2010 to 2014.

 Background

 Bardah's poker training came from playing Limit Hold'em at Foxwoods Resort Casino.
 One of his early championships was the 132-entrant $500 No Limit Hold'em 2007 Empire State Hold'em Championships at the Turning Stone Resort & Casino in Verona, New York for $21,300.

 Some sources say Bardah is from Brockton, Massachusetts, while others say he is from Stoneham, Massachusetts.
 Bardah himself said that he was born and raised in Brockton.
 Bardah's parents both immigrated to the United States from Israel, and he is Jewish.

 One of his hobbies when he is away from poker is kickboxing.
 Following his 2010 deep run in the WSOP main event, he endured unexplained medical issues that caused him to rethink his personal health part of his lifestyle.
 He changed his diet and exercise routines and spent two and a half months in Thailand, where he studied Muay Thai.